 Dolphins' Stills says his criticism of owner isn't political

-But Stills says there's a contradiction in Ross showing support both for racial equality and for Trump.
+But Stills says there's a contradiction in Ross supporting both racial equality and Trump.

+"It's not right," Stills said following the Dolphins' preseason win over the Atlanta Falcons on Thursday night.
+"Our country is in a rough place right now.
+I think there are other candidates he could support, but it's not about Democrat or Republican.
+It's about why are you trying to help this man raise money to continue to do the things he has been doing."

+In the wake of his recent criticism, Stills said, he has received death threats — "five to 10 in a night" — on social media but didn't report them.

 Stills earlier criticized Ross on Twitter for planning to host a fundraiser Friday at his Long Island home for Trump.
 Stills noted that Ross is the founder of RISE, a nonprofit that strives to eliminate racial discrimination, champion social justice and improve race relations.